 Here is what General Manager of this Hotel had to say upon asked during our Staycation.

-The View Of Backwater from Museum Room
+The View Of Backwater from India’s first Museum Hotel

 Have you ever woken up with a pleasant eyeshot of the serene backwater?
 We stayed in a Museum Room of this property and were blessed enough with those panoramic views of the backwater.
 This one I clicked in the golden hour, the water shimmered poetically in the sunlight.
 The other end of the view was Willingdon Island.
 It is the largest artificial island in India.